Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 The SRS, along with Nos 3 and 40 Commandos were dispatched to Termoli to outflank them.

-No 3 Commando would establish a beachhead allowing No 40 Commando to capture the town and its harbour whilst the SRS continued on to take bridges.
+No 3 Commando would establish a beachhead allowing No 40 Commando to capture the town and its harbour while the SRS continued on to take bridges.

 The subsequent fighting would be the stuff of Hollywood Second World War movies, featuring trucks set ablaze and Germans spilling out in alarm, along with encounters with hardened German paratroopers and skirmishes around farm buildings.